carlhannes/boom2/README.md

 - This usually means that the LLM adapters weren't properly loaded.
 - Verify that you're using the latest version of boom2.

-#### Connection refused errors with MCP servers
+#### MCP server startup issues
-- MCP servers run as child processes within the container.
+- MCP servers run as child processes within the container using stdio transport
-- If you're seeing connection errors, try the following:
+- If you're seeing startup issues, try the following:
   1. Delete any existing `.boom2.json` file and let the container create a new one
-  2. Look for startup messages in the logs to see if servers are running on stdio instead of HTTP
+  2. Check the verbose logs to see detailed communication between boom2 and the MCP servers
   3. Try running with `--rm` to ensure you're starting with a clean container each time
   4. For advanced troubleshooting, run with `--verbose` flag to see detailed logs